znicholasbrown/ai_66/Manual/CPSB.md

 A Word on Conversion

 I have put alot of effort into catching the small differences between Age Of Kings and Star Wars Galactic Battlegrounds throughout this document.
 The most notable being items such as resource names.
-Instead of gold, stone, wood &amp; food, SWGB uses nova, metal (ore), carbon &amp; food.
-Sometimes these subtle differences affect the naming of sn#&#39;s and sometimes they don&#39;t.
+Instead of gold, stone, wood & food, SWGB uses nova, metal (ore), carbon & food.
+Sometimes these subtle differences affect the naming of sn#'s and sometimes they don't.
 It seems that the designers started to convert many names, but stopped short on some of the less frequently used items, such as the fact (sheep-and-forage-too-far), or the sn# (sn-minimum-boar-hunt-group-size).
-In some cases, Lucas Arts added some new sn#&#39;s and facts to accomodate features such as power cores and air units.
+In some cases, Lucas Arts added some new sn#'s and facts to accomodate features such as power cores and air units.
 I have tried to include and incorporate these into the documentation as well.
-A few, such as some of the air-attack-group and air-defend-group stuff, I haven&#39;t tested or used much, and therefore can&#39;t be sure about, but thought it best to include it.
+A few, such as some of the air-attack-group and air-defend-group stuff, I haven't tested or used much, and therefore can't be sure about, but thought it best to include it.
 Some I have verified and used in my own scripts, so the rest should work.
 I have also tried to include some of the items that went unused by the shipped computer player.
 These were not defined and therefore require the use of constant numbers to access.
 These are listed with a defconst format and can be copied and pasted right into your script.
-The Confederacy controlled animals, (acklay, nexu &amp; reek) are included in this, as well as the sentry post and some buildings that I could never get the tactical ai to use because fishing boats just don&#39;t seem to know how to build fisheries and underwater prefabs!
+The Confederacy controlled animals, (acklay, nexu & reek) are included in this, as well as the sentry post and some buildings that I could never get the tactical ai to use because fishing boats just don't seem to know how to build fisheries and underwater prefabs!
 I included them just in case someone out there finds a magic combination of numbers to get those features to work as expected.

 A special note on references to the player symbol GAIA.
 This represents a neutral or unowned unit, object, or structure.
-When trying to use this in a script I found that it often didn&#39;t work, but if you use the value of &quot;0&quot; (zero) in its place it will function as expected.
+When trying to use this in a script I found that it often didn't work, but if you use the value of "0" (zero) in its place it will function as expected.
 This can be useful to get your ai to see uncaptured banthas, nerfs, huntable animals, and resources.

-If you find a major error or script breaker in here, let me know and I&#39;ll try to update the document, but make sure it&#39;s the documentation and not a typo in your script! :)
+If you find a major error or script breaker in here, let me know and I'll try to update the document, but make sure it's the documentation and not a typo in your script! :)

 Comments, praise, criticism welcome...